facebookarchive/Facebook-For-OpenCart/INSTALL_GUIDE.md

       - Ensure that the plugin file ends with .ocmod.zip extension.
 [Screenshot](https://drive.google.com/open?id=19hCCtDKLY12uiKu4WOJ_KGv_5_PNlS7m)

   7. Ensure that the OpenCart database user has the permission rights to CREATE_TABLE, ALTER_TABLE, SELECT, UPDATE and DELETE.
-Our plugin requires these permissions to create a new database table to link the association of the OpenCart products with Facebook products and store the settings of the Facebook Ads Extension.
+Our plugin requires these permissions to create a new database table to link the association of the OpenCart products with Facebook products and store the settings of the Facebook Business Extension.

   8. Our plugin is designed based on the default OpenCart folder structure as admin, catalog and system.
 If your folder structure is not the same, you will need to modify the plugin yourself to make it compatible with your folder structure.
 The changes will include:
       - changing the folder names of the plugin.